mtntruong/LRT-HDR/README.md

 If you want to change the environment name, edit the first line of `env.yml` then create the environment.

 ## Training
-First, you need to edit the path to training samples at line 47 of either `train_auto.py` or `train_manual.py` if you place the data somewhere else.
-Then run
+Unzip `Training_Samples.zip` to obtain the folder of training samples, then edit line 47 in either `train_auto.py` or `train_manual.py` to update the path.
+The training process can be started by executing
 ```
 python train_auto.py
 # or
 python train_manual.py
 ```
-Using `train_auto.py` usually yields worst performance (still better than competing algorithms), but the learning rate will be automatically adjusted.
+While `train_auto.py` adjusts learning rate automatically, it usually yields worse performance (still better than competing algorithms).
 Using `train_manual.py` provides best results but you have to manually adjust learning rate.
-When using `train_manual.py`, please cancel the script every 10 epochs to change the learning rate as follows
+When using `train_manual.py`, please cancel the script every 10 epochs then rerun it to change the learning rate using the following commands
 ```
 # After 10th epoch
 python train_manual.py --resume=./checkpoints/epoch_10.pth --set_lr=1e-6